FIRST-TIME SKIER FAQS

 A shorter turning radius means that the ski will be easier to make quick, tight turns.
 As a beginner, you should look for a ski with a turning radius that’s less than 18 meters.

-Shorter skis are easier to maneuver.
+Shorter skis are easier to maneuver for first-time skiers.
 Longer skis are more stable at high speeds.
 As a beginner, you probably won’t be bombing it down the mountain, so you’ll want something on the shorter side.
 But don’t go too short because that means the ski won’t grow with you as you progress.
 The proper length is also determined by how tall you are.

 I ski on Nordicas and love them.
 If I were in the market for a new all-mountain ski, some popular models I’d be looking at are: